dialpad/dialtone-combinator/.github/documentation/internal/CONTROLS.md

 Controls that are used to set their respective data type value.
 Consists of an input that can be used to update the value.

+The number control can also be used to set the 'NaN' value.

 ### Array / Object